JNelson0/CS-491-Final-Project/README.md

 Author: Jared Nelson
 # Snake Game
 Snake Game is a single player game where the snake is controlled by a player.
 Without running into the walls or eating its own tail the snake must eat the randomly generated "Snacks" around the game arena.
 Each snack increases the snake's size and adds to the player score.
+## Automated CI/CD
+Testing, Coverage, and Deployment for Snake Game is handled by Github, Github Actions, and Docker.
+- Navigate to the [Actions](https://github.com/JNelson0/CS-491-Final-Project/actions) tab inside of repository.
+- Click on action to view build and deployment
+- - build shows all testing and coverage
+- - deploy shows build and push for docker image
 ## Manual Running Instructions
 Below is a list of running instructions to clone and run Snake Game locally.